ais-one/cookbook/README.md

 npm run app:spa
 ```

+**NOTE 1** the **secret** folder is missing so there maybe some logs about missing files (but it is ok to ignore), graphql and websockets will not work also.
+To get them to work, in **example-app/config** folder, rename **sample-secret** folder to **secret**

-**NOTE** mongodb is not run and there will be connection error for mongodb.
+**NOTE 2** mongodb is not run and there will be connection error for mongodb.
 To have mongodb use docker-compose file in docker-devenv\mongodb.
 Remember to do one-time initiate of replication set first.

-**NOTE** the secrets folder is missing so there maybe some logs about missing files (but it is ok to ignore)

-The code below is most important, setup and reading of configs, other than for the app, it is use also used in process-cron.js and process-long.js (long running process)
+The code below is important, setup and reading of configs.
+It is use in common-lib/app.js and also used in process-cron.js and process-long.js (long running process)

 ```js
 // index.js